All Episodes

 I don't want to hear that.

-I don't want to hear that you're blaming us for your reverence saying that, said Glenn Peter, who is white, and worked at an auto parts factory until it was shuttered several years ago.
+I don't want to hear that you're blaming us for your reverence saying that, said Glenn Peter, who is white and worked at an auto parts factory until it was shuttered several years ago.

-This was we we were forewarned about this.
+This was, we were forewarned about this.

-You'll remember this, Mr. Snerdley.
+You'll remember this, Mr. Snurdley.

 That was in the last month or so.

-And people in the Democrats I worried about this going into Philadelphia.
+And people in the Democrats, I worried about this going into Philadelphia.

 Not Pennsylvania, but in Philadelphia.

-Blue collar white workers.
+Blue-collar, white workers.

 It has always been thought that this was going to be a problem for Obama once they got to Pennsylvania.

-And Hillary's leading big in uh in Pennsylvania anyway, but with that demographic, apparently, if this stuff is anecdotal in the politico.com.
+But with that demographic, apparently, this stuff is anecdotal in the Politico.com.

 And remember, this speech, people are forgetting this aspect of the speech that Obama gave.

-It was not a Martin Luther King I have a dream speech.
+It was not a Martin Luther King, I have a dream speech.

 And by the way, folks, it didn't even approach that.

-It was not even the same tone, it didn't have the same objective.
+It didn't have the same objective.

-Uh and that's going backwards.
+And that's going backwards.

-But at any rate, uh in in in the calculation of whether or not it's been a success for Obama within the confines of a presidential race and a particular state and its primary Pennsylvania.
+But at any rate, in the calculation of whether or not it's been a success for Obama within the confines of a presidential race and a particular state and its primary, Pennsylvania, jury is still out on that.

-She said she watched the whole speech, and before the controversy over Wright's sermons, Metrea said she was fifty-five percent for Clinton, forty-five percent for Obama.
+And before the controversy over Wright's sermons, Maitreya said she was 55% for Clinton, 45% for Obama.

 She's an immigrant who is now a citizen, and she said she took offense to Wright's comments that God bless America should be God bleep America.